-While tryptophan-rich foods are the way to go, researchers found that protein-source tryptophan paired with carbohydrates resulted in a:
+While tryptophan-rich foods are the way to go, researchers found that protein-sourced tryptophan paired with carbohydrates resulted in a:

-‘significant improvement on an objective measure of anxiety.’
-They concluded that protein-source tryptophan (in combination with a high glycemic carbohydrate) is an easy way to help those suffering from social anxiety.
+‘Significant improvement on an objective measure of anxiety.’
+They concluded that protein-source tryptophan (in combination with a high glycaemic carbohydrate) is an easy way to help those suffering from social anxiety.

 1. Butternut Squash Seeds

 Because serotonin is best elevated with a source of tryptophan and protein, seeds are a great choice, specifically butternut squash seeds.